peteroupc/peteroupc.github.io/randomfunc.md

 ### `RNDINTRANGE`: Random Integers in [N, M]

-The na&iuml;ve way of generating a **random integer in the interval [`minInclusive`, `maxInclusive`]**, shown below, works well for nonnegative integers and arbitrary-precision integers.
+The na&iuml;ve way of generating a **random integer in the interval [`minInclusive`, `maxInclusive`]**, shown next, works well for nonnegative integers and arbitrary-precision integers.

      METHOD RNDINTRANGE(minInclusive, maxInclusive)
        // minInclusive must not be greater than maxInclusive